 Redwings specialises in the rescue and care of nervous, abused or completely unhandled equines, included semi-feral ponies from commons such as those in South Wales, Bodmin and Dartmoor.
-These horses can be very reactive and allow us to see how effectively equines monitor their environment for possible threats, in order to flee from potentially dangerous situations and remain with their herd at times of stress.
+These horses can be very reactive and allow us to see clearly how natural it is for equines to be continuously alert to possible threats and flee from potentially dangerous situations, with a strong instinct to remain with their companions at times of stress.